heyfoz/python-dalle3-local/README.md

 # DALL-E 3 Image Generator Script

-This Python script allows users to interact with OpenAI's DALL-E 3 API to generate images based on textual prompts.
-It prompts the user to enter a text, submits this text to the DALL-E 3 model, and if successful, returns the URL of the requested image.
+This Python script allows users to interact with OpenAI's DALL-E 3 API to generate images based on text prompts.
+It prompts the user to enter some text, submits this text to the DALL-E 3 model, and if successful, returns the URL of the requested image.

 **NOTE**: OpenAI API documentation may change in the future.
 For the most current information, visit the official [OpenAI site for developers](https://platform.openai.com/docs/guides/images/introduction).